DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab01/README.md

 * Header and footer: This seems pretty straightforward.
 Not much logic or responsibilities going on, so we can treat the two of them as two separate components, no need to divide them further.
 * Content: This is a different case.
 There's a lot going on here.
 We need to show the pets we receive from our backend.
 On top of that, we need to provide several functionalities.
 Clients need to be able to search for a pet by its name.
 Clicking on a pet should show the pet's profile information.
 We also want to grant them the possibility to add or delete a pet and, if the chemistry is real, they should be able to schedule a date with the corresponding pet.
 That's a lot of responsibilities and logic for one component.
 Heck, it's just too much for one component.
 Good thing React allows us to make components out of most of our requirements, allowing us to follow the single-responsibility principle and keeping our code as clean as possible.
+We'll go a little deeper into components in the next codelab.

 So in conclusion: We will be creating the following components:
 * Header